UFC 189: Mendes vs McGregor: Predictions & Analysis

 A few statistical edges stand out.
 Smolka throws significantly more leather — a 1.4 sig. strike per minute gap.
 Seery is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Seery has tighter striking defense, making opponents miss more often.

-**The Pick: Louis Smolka over Neil Seery.** We're leaning Smolka here at 69%, a solid but not overwhelming edge.
-Notably, the betting market has Smolka at 54% implied while our model sees 69% — a 15-point disagreement that could signal value.
+The Pick: Louis Smolka over Neil Seery.
+The model gives Smolka a slight nod at 59% — this could easily go either way.
+Notably, the betting market has Smolka at 54% implied while our model sees 59% — a 5-point disagreement that could signal value.

 Yosdenis Cedeno